nicolageorge/idiomaticpython/presentation/0 0 introduction.md

 Python has code style guidelines and idioms.
 Idioms in a programming language let future readers know exactly what we’re trying to do

-## Replace traditional index manipulation with Python's core looping idioms

-#### When you use index searching, unless exotic circumstance, should not be doing
+We will replace traditional index manipulation with Python's core looping idioms Or when you use index searching, unless exotic circumstance, should not be doing

 ## Goal: Improve your craftmanship and aim for clean fast, idimatic Python code